Makaśa Looking Horse, Six Nations of the Grand River (near Brantford, Ont.)

 The “Grassroots Grandmothers Circle” Facebook group has 571 members, connecting Bernard to like-minded women across Canada.
 Some of them are water walkers, carrying on the teachings of the late Anishinaabe elder Josephine Mandamin, who walked thousands of kilometres around global waterways.

 Inspired, Bernard and her women’s drum group began doing water walks in 2007, starting at Point Pleasant Park, a peninsula around the Atlantic Ocean in Halifax.
 Last year, a group of seven women completed a three-month, 850-km walk through the traditional territory of the Wabanaki Confederacy, along the Bay of Fundy from Nova Scotia down to Maine.

-In late March, Netflix premiered There’s Something in the Water, a documentary about environmental racism affecting Black and Indigenous communities in Nova Scotia. co-directed by Ellen Page, it features a number of female activists, including Bernard.
+In late March, Netflix premiered There’s Something in the Water, a documentary about environmental racism affecting Black and Indigenous communities in Nova Scotia. co-directed by Elliott Page, it features a number of female activists, including Bernard.
 She’s happy that the urge to protect water has spread beyond Indigenous communities.
 “More and more people, water allies, are awakened to the relationship with the water,” she says.
 “They have a realization that everything needs water to live and how precious it is.”—Kelly Boutsalis

 Ta’Kaiya Blaney, Vancouver, B.C.